 What You Need in a Bathroom Floor

 Discovered almost a hundred years ago, the material has proved itself again and again.
 It is still competing with most of the latest creations in flooring.
-The main reason is that it is made of solidified linseed oil and is considered the more environment friendly option.
+The main reason is that it is made of solidified linseed oil and is considered the more environmentally friendly option.
 It is durable, and dents and scrapes can be easily buffed.
-The material is non-slippery, fire resistant, waterproof and easy to clean.
+The material is non-slippery, fire-resistant, waterproof, and easy to clean.

 The disadvantage of this type of flooring is that it yellows with age in areas where it remains out of sunlight.
 The material may be less expensive than most, but the installation should be done by a professional and that can be expensive.
 The linoleum tiles are also limited in colors as compared to vinyl.
 Another big drawback is that it is not very soundproof.

 Vinyl tiles or sheets are very hygienic and waterproof.
 Vinyl is a synthetic, petroleum-based material and has been competing against linoleum since its discovery.
 Vinyl is extremely durable and, with a protective layer on top, can retain its freshly laid look for a long time.
 It does not fade with age and is available in more styles and designs than any other material.
 It can also mimic other materials in terms of looks, like stone or wood while, at the same time, being easier to clean, non-slippery, and low cost Another advantage of vinyl tiles or sheets is that they are very easy to install, and you will not need a professional to help you.
 This would reduce the cost of laying down the bathroom floor considerably.